JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 This is an early `return`, similar to the example I've used before.
 In this case `if` the pointer we pass in is null (`0`), then we `return` out of the function early without running any code that comes after it.
 Ensuring we do not generate a crash here.

 #### else and else if
-There are two other varients of `if`: `else if` and `else`.
+There are two other variants of `if`: `else if` and `else`.
 These can only be used after an initial `if` statement.
 An `else if` statement is only entered if the initial `if` condition was not met and the statement inside the `else if` is met.
 For `else` the code inside the block is always ran if the previous `if` condition was not met.

 `if` a statement is true, and has following `else if` checks, we do not perform any of the operations inside the following statements.
 Instead, we just skip over all code until the end of the last `else` or `else if`

-An example of this from code I've written in the past is comparing file extentions when loading assets for a game.
+An example of this from code I've written in the past is comparing file extensions when loading assets for a game.

 ```
 // iterates through the `Src` string and copies into the `Dst`